amejiarosario/amejiarosario.github.io/source/_posts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 ```

 Go ahead and inspect each one.
 It will look similar to the app components.
-Actually, let's add our new component to the App component.
+Let 's add our new component to the App component.

 <a target="_blank" href="https://github.com/amejiarosario/angular-todo-app/commit/bd5ec41">[changes diff]</a>